-Perhaps the most interesting and important features of resonant activation in a spatially asymmetric potential are the predictions [7] of resonant rectification of the fluctuations and current reversal.
+The most interesting and important features of resonant activation in a spatially asymmetric potential are probably the predictions [6] of resonant rectification of the fluctuations and current reversal.
 The occurrence of these phenomena in the simulations can immediately be inferred from the frequency and amplitude dependences of the activation energies of transitions in opposite directions.
-Direct measurements of the rectification rate, i.e. of the net current, are indeed found [20] to exhibit both resonance and current reversal.
+Direct measurements of the rectification rate, i.e. of the net current, are shown in Fig. 4(a), clearly demonstrating both resonance and current reversal for two different temperatures.
 As expected from the WKB approximation for the escape probabilities, the current rises exponentially with temperature.

-But the efficiency of the rectification, defined as the net current J normalized by the sum of the currents in both directions, i.e. $(W^+ - W^-)/(W^+ + W^-)$, is better at lower temperatures [20].
-Thus if we have e.g. to transport particles from one side of the ratchet to the other, as in the case of diffusion of cold rubidium atoms in an asymmetric optical lattice [17] or surface electromigration [18], the process works faster at higher temperatures, but more particles will then be travelling in the wrong direction.
-Neglecting the dependences of the prefactors on parameters and temperature, we have compared the efficiency of the rectification with theoretical predictions.
-The agreement is semi-quantitative: as expected, the effect is much weaker then predicted for the range of frequencies between 0.3 and 0.4 where deviations of δS^- from the theory are most pronounced.
+However, the efficiency of the rectification, defined as the net current J normalized by the sum of the currents in both directions, i.e. $(W^+ - W^-)/(W^+ + W^-)$, is better for low temperatures as can be seen from Fig. 4(b).
+Thus if we have e.g. to transport particles from one side of the ratchet to the other, as in the case of diffusion of cold Rubidium atoms in an asymmetric optical lattice [16] or surface electromigration [17], the process works faster at higher temperatures, but more particles will then be traveling in the wrong direction.
+Neglecting the dependences of the prefactors on parameters and temperature, we can compare the efficiency of the rectification with theoretical predictions.
+It can be seen from Fig. 4(b) that the agreement is semi-quantitative: as expected, the effect is much weaker then predicted for the range of frequencies between 0.3 and 0.4 where deviations of δS^- from the theory are most pronounced.

-In attempting to account for the disagreements between simulation and theory we note, first, that the transitions to the right and to the left were measured independently and that the temperature was low enough that the transition time was always exponentially smaller then the escape time.
+To try to account for the disagreement we note, first, that the transitions to the right and to the left were measured independently and that the temperature was low enough that the transition time was always exponentially smaller then the escape time.
 Thus the possibility of mutual interference between transitions to the right and to the left was excluded.
-We have also investigated possible effects of the stochastic layer near the saddles which can in principle annihilate the difference between left and right [21]: but, for our parameters, the effect is insignificant, and no direct transitions between saddles were observed.
-For the LS theory to be applicable, k_BT has to be the smallest parameter of the problem.
-Thus for the fluctuations to "feel" the difference in the shape of the MPEP in opposite directions, k_BT should be smaller than the characteristic energy loss between turning points of the MPEP, which $\propto \Gamma$.
-Temperatures above ~0.05 tend to eliminate the asymmetry of the transition rates, the selective effect of the potential is washed out, and the rectification rate falls (see also e.g. [19]).
+We have also investigated possible effects of the stochastic layer near the saddles which can in principle annihilate the difference between left and right [20]: for our parameters the effect is insignificant, and no direct transitions between saddles were observed.
+For the LS theory to be applicable, kT has to be the smallest parameter of the problem.
+Thus for the fluctuations to "feel" the difference in the shape of the MPEP in opposite directions, kT should be smaller than the characteristic energy loss between turning points of the MPEP, which $\propto \Gamma$.
+Temperatures above ~ 0.05 tend to eliminate the asymmetry of the transition rates, the selective effect of the potential is washed out, and the rectification rate falls (see also e.g. [19]).
 Even at lower temperatures, the sharp resonances predicted by the theory are found to be smeared out in the numerical simulations (dotted curve v. open circles data) in Fig. 2.